-But saying cats have exploded in popularity is an understatement.
+But saying cats have increased in popularity is an understatement.

-Since the rise of visual social media platforms, we’ve gone paw-sitively cat crazy.
+Since the rise of visual social media platforms, we’ve gone paw-sitively cat potty.

 It’s not enough for people to have their own cats, now they can follow other people’s cats online.